maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPartialGenerationsCountRandomObject.png" width="507">

 Note, in this case, only 2 generations are complete, and 7 are partial.
-That happens because the states grow with each generation, so it becomes more likely for a random choice to pick an edge from a later generation, thus earlier ones are left unevolved.
+That happens because the states grow with each generation, so it becomes more likely for a random choice to pick an edge from a later generation.
+Thus earlier ones are left unevolved.

 `"CompleteGenerationsCount"` is simply a difference of `"TotalGenerationsCount"` and `"PartialGenerationsCount"`, and `"GenerationsCount"` is equivalent to `{"CompleteGenerationsCount", "PartialGenerationsCount"}`.